andrew-dorrycott/invpy/README.md

 ```

 ## Troubleshooting
-1. I recommend a strong beverage and a beautiful view of your surrounds to shoot down your trouble
+1. I recommend a strong beverage and a beautiful view of your surroundings to shoot down your trouble

 # Usage
 * From any browser, go to http://127.0.0.1:5000/register to create the first user